M-Ahtisham/StarX/README.md

 - **Year**: The manufacturing year of the car.
 - **Company**: The car manufacturer (e.g., Ford, Maruti, Hyundai).

-This dataset helps analyze trends in used car pricing and identify factors that influence the price such as brand, year, fuel type, and more.
+This dataset is used to analyze trends in used car pricing and identify factors that influence the price, such as brand, manufacturing year, fuel type, and more.

-In this project, outliers in the cars dataset were identified by plotting graphs such as scatter plots to visualize values that deviate from the usual range.
-The rows with these outlier values, particularly in the **Price** and **Kms_driven** columns, were then removed to ensure the dataset is more accurate and representative of typical car listings.
+### Outlier Removal
+Outliers were removed using the **Quantile Method**:
+- **Kms_driven**: Rows above the 99th percentile were removed to exclude excessively high mileage.
+- **Price**: Rows above the 98th percentile were removed to avoid skewness from overly expensive cars.

+### Handling Missing Data
+Missing values were filled with column means to ensure consistency.

+### Synthetic Data Generation
+Fake rows were added using random values within the original data's min and max range, ensuring realism and balance.

 # Basic Usage
 To start the project, first ensure that all the required dependencies are installed.
 You can do this by running the following command:

    `pip install -r requirements.txt`

 Once the environment is set up, you can run the project using the following command:

    `streamlit run main.py`

 ## Key Use Cases
 - **Data Analysis**: Analyze car prices, kilometers driven, and other factors affecting the price.
 - **Visualizations**: View graphical representations of the data, such as price distribution and mileage vs. price.